maker-ATOM/Robonautica-AMR/README.md

 - [ ] Scan the ArUco markers and store the robot’s closest possible pose with respect to the marker when scanning the ArUco marker.
 - [ ] Autonomously navigate to each ArUco marker
-- [ ] Controller node so robot reaches all the generated waypoints
+- [x] Controller node so robot reaches all the generated waypoints
+	- [ ] Convert quats to yaw
+	- [ ] Increase bot speed
+	- [ ] Change controller architecture from PubSub to actionlib
+	- [ ] Try execept block for end of list

 ## What next?